Radiologic Sciences Overview

 The accelerated Bachelor of Science in Radiologic Sciences (B.S.R.S.) program is designed to provide registered radiographers the knowledge needed to advance in the radiology profession in the roles of leader, educator, and/or administrator.
 The program presents higher advanced skills of Radiologic Sciences for optimum patient care in advanced modalities and effective leadership in administrative positions.

 Created using the American Society of Radiologic Technology’s (ASRT) BSRS curriculum guidelines, ECPI University’s BSRS program provides a broader knowledge base and skill set beyond the entry-level radiographer.
-Advanced standing credits are awarded for past radiography coursework.
+Advanced standing or transfer credits may be awarded for past radiography coursework.
 The program is delivered in an online format with a part-time or full-time option.

-With ECPI University’s accelerated, year-round schedule, you could earn your Bachelor of Science in Radiologic Sciences in as little as one year.
+With ECPI University’s accelerated, year-round schedule, you could earn your Bachelor of Science in Radiologic Sciences in just 2.5 years.

 - Program Description

 Based on the American Society of Radiologic Technologists B.S.R.S. core curriculum, this program expands on areas found in entry-level radiography curriculum, such as critical thinking, human diversity, research methodology, leadership, and communication skills.

 As the radiography profession continues to require higher education credentials, we can help you grow within the profession.
 Moreover, as healthcare as a whole becomes more dependent on interdisciplinary teams, ECPI University can also help you go beyond the scope of your initial training to provide assistance to all allied health professionals in order to provide optimum patient care.

 - Possible Career Track